Oil Circuit Breaker

 Types of Oil Circuit Breaker

-Oil circuit breakers (OCBs) can be divided into several varieties according to a number of criteria, including structure, insulation type, and arc control technique.
-Typical kinds of oil circuit breakers include the following:
+Oil breakers can be divided into several varieties according to a number of criteria, including structure, insulation type, and arc control technique.
+Here we will discuss about two main types of oil circuit breakers:

 Vacuum Circuit Breakers (VCBs) with Oil Interrupter